 As an example, someone who wishes to title a vehicle must file a petition for a writ of mandamus in circuit court stating how he came into possession of the vehicle and asking the court to issue a writ of mandamus commanding the motor vehicle administration to issue a title.
 The petition would name the motor vehicle administration as the defendant.

 The Circuit Courts do not provide forms for filing a complaint.
+(Click here to read more about filing a complaint on this site.)
 There are a number of books that have sample forms in them showing the format of a civil complaint in general and specific sample complaints in an action for a writ of mandamus.
 Full citations are below.

 - American Jurisprudence Pleading and Practice Forms: Volume 17, Mandamus, § 68

 - Maryland Civil Procedure Forms Title 15: Chapter 700 (Form 15-701.1)